-build(V, D): Build the structure V of type TStat with all data objects in the set D . query(V, q): Gives the answer (objects of D) to a query to V with query object q . extract(V,D): Collects all data objects D of V in a single set an returns a pointer to this set. erase(V): Delete the complete data structure V from the storage.
+build(V,D): Build the structure V of type TStat with all data objects in the set D . query(V,q): Gives the answer (objects of D) to a query to V with query object q .

+- erase(V): Delete the complete data structure V from the storage.